mattyhempstead/pyfck/README.md

 One potential asympotic method is to run an `exec` before the final program `exec` which defines a variable/function that can be used to avoid the long format string (`%c%%c%%%%c...`) for the program.
-Maybe sometimes that helps you construct that format string, or avoid it entirely using tuples?
+Maybe a lambda that helps you construct that format string, or avoid it entirely using tuples?